Code-Of-Us/97-things-every-java-programmer-should-know/97-things.md

 Linux Docker container support allows the JVM to rely on Linux cgroups to get the metrics of resources allocated to the **container** it runs in.
 Any JVM **older than JDK 8 update 191** is not aware that it is running within a container and **will access metrics from the host OS** and not from the container itself.

-The following command shows which JVM parameters are configured by the JVM ergonomics:  `java -XX:+PrintFlagsFinal -version | grep ergonomic` TODO: probaj ovo mozda
+The following command shows which JVM parameters are configured by the JVM ergonomics:  `java -XX:+PrintFlagsFinal -version | grep ergonomic`

 JVM container support is **enabled by default** but can be disabled by using the `-XX:-UseContainerSupport` - this way you can observe and explore the impact of JVM ergonomics with and without container support.

 ## 5. Behavior Is “Easy”;State Is Hard (_Edson Yanaga_)

-**inheritance** - You have class _Shape_ and other classes _Circle_, _Triangle_ that inherit properties of _Shape_.
+**inheritance** - You have class _Shape_ and other classes _Circle_, _Triangle_ that inherit properties of _Shape_.\
-**encapsulation** - state cannot be changed directly, so properties are enclosed in methods  (_getters_ and _setters_) **polymorphism** - you can access objects of different types through the same interface.
+**encapsulation** - state cannot be changed directly, so properties are enclosed in methods  (_getters_ and _setters_)\
+**polymorphism** - you can access objects of different types through the same interface.
 Two types:
 - <ins>static (compile time)</ins> - method _overloading_, operator _overloading_ (C++, Kotlin)
 - <ins>dynamic (runtime)</ins> - method _overriding_

 Focus here is **encapsulation**.
 We have state and expose API for getting and changing that state (_getters_ and _setters_).
-If our code doesn't work, bugs are 'easy' to find, but if our code seems to work but we still have bugs -> problems!
+If our code doesn't work, bugs are 'easy' to find, but if our code seems to work but we still have bugs -> problems!\
-One of the biggest problem is with **inconsistent state** How to solve it? **Immutability** is the one of the possible answers
+One of the biggest problem is with **inconsistent state**\
+How to solve it? **Immutability** is the one of the possible answers
 >If we can guarantee that our objects are immutable,  we’ll never have an inconsistent state.

 Therefore, don’t generate your setters automatically.
 Take time to think about them.
 Do you really need that setter in your code?
-And if you decide that you do, perhaps because of some framework requirement, consider using an **anticorruption layer** to protect and validate your internal state after those setter interactions.
+And if you decide that you do, perhaps because of some framework requirement, consider using an **anti-corruption layer** to protect and validate your internal state after those setter interactions.

 ## 6. Benchmarking Is Hard— JMH Helps (_Michael Hunger_)